legit-jb/dayScheduler/README.md

 # dayPlanner

 ## Description
+A simple but informative day scheduler which uses local storage to keep information.
+An exercise in simplicity and design.

+## Usage
 WHEN I open the planner
 THEN the current day is displayed at the top of the calendar with the current hour highlighted in yellow already active.